JohnnyLin-a/KLFGroupAssessment/README.md

-github.com/lib/pq add postgres dialect for go app golang.org/x/crypto add cryto library primarily for salt & hash passwords stored in database. github.com/gorilla/mux add HTTP router and URL matcher for go web app.
+github.com/lib/pq add postgres dialect for go app golang.org/x/crypto add cryto library primarily for salt & hash passwords stored in database. github.com/gorilla/mux add HTTP router and URL matcher for go web app. github.com/gorilla/handlers add HTTP middleware for the router github.com/dgrijalva/jwt-go add JWT authentication

 libraries for react:
-react-redux state management for react redux-persist add-on to persist state after reload for react-redux react-router-dom to route endpoints and to know what components to display react-fontawesome to include often used icons in web apps material-ui to include pretty ui materials
+react-redux state management for react redux-persist add-on to persist state after reload for react-redux react-router-dom to route endpoints and to know what components to display react-fontawesome to include often used icons in web apps (I don't think I used this actually) react-bootstrap to add styling to website

 Core Notes:
 The frontend and backend normally should be in different repositories.